TrainWeb.org Facebook Page

 by Chris Guenzler

-We woke up and I worked on my Winterail program while the Alkires fixed breakfast.
-After I checked e-mail, we locked up the house and drove to Skykomish via US 2 east from Everett.
+I awoke at the Alkire's house in Lynnwood and worked on my Winterail program while the Alkires fixed breakfast.
+After checking e-mail, we drove to Skykomish via US 2 east from Everett.

 Rocky the Goat welcomes you to Skykomish.

-The Great Northern & Cascade Railway Railway offers free train rides to the public as well as a railroad education program.
+The sign for the Great Northern and Cascade Railway, which offers free train rides to the public as well as a railroad education program.
 The Railroad operates May through October, every weekend plus holidays.
-We currently have over 2,700 feet of track.
-We are working on our second line and when completed we will have 4,000 feet of track.
+We currently have over 2,700 feet of track, are working on our second line and when completed, will have 4,000 feet of track.

-We pulled in and parked and then I saw the first train of the day out on the main line.
+We pulled in, parked and saw the first train of the day out on the main line.

 The Skykomish Great Northern depot built in 1898 is used by the group as a gift shop, museum and office.